 - Uncomment the nsxv_use_nsx_policies, nsxv_default_policy_id, and nsxv_allow_tenant_rules_with_policy parameters and configure them.

-Enter the ID of the NSX-V security policy that you want to associate with the default security group for new projects.
+Enter the ID of the NSX Data Center for vSphere security policy that you want to associate with the default security group for new projects.
 If you do not want to use a security policy by default, you can leave this parameter commented out.

 Enter true to allow tenants to create security groups and rules or false to prevent tenants from creating security groups or rules.